 My point was more to the extent of “not a bug, a feature” thing.

 And obviously, make sure they are reading here.
-Maybe you are a spook yourself posing as a victim of a police raid :smile: You can safely suppose anything you publish on any public platform is read and scrutinized by law enforcement.
+Maybe you are a spook yourself posing as a victim of a police raid You can safely suppose anything you publish on any public platform is read and scrutinized by law enforcement.
 And even when you know you are doing absolutely nothing wrong, LEO will do their best to pin on you something illegal based on that completely legit activity, if they so wish.

 That’s why my point was, "it can be improved based on your situation, YET if you care about your privacy, go with full disk encryption as a bare minimum, and then know the attack surface (eg Bisq saving trade history) and decide how to reduce it (eg learn which file contains the history and setup a script to delete it).